taikedz-mt/chat_modes/README.md

 The mode definition must include the following table fields:

+* `help`
-* `help` -- brief summary of the options
+	* brief summary of the options
+* `register(playername, params_array)`
-* `register(playername, params)` -- a handler function that is called any time a user switches chat modes.
+	* a handler function that is called any time a user switches chat modes.
 It is expected that the handler will register the player as having activated the mode, according to its parameters.
+* `deregister(playername)`
-* `deregister(playername, params)` -- a handler function that is called any time a user switches chat modes.
-It is expected that the handler will remove the player from the list of players registered against this mode, according to its parameters.
+	* a handler function that is called any time a user switches chat modes.
+It is expected that the handler will remove the player from the list of players registered against this mode.
+* `getPlayers(playername, message)`
-* `getPlayers(playername, message)` --  a handler function that returns a list of players.
+	* a handler function that returns a list of players.
 This function is responsible for determining which players should receive the message.

 ### Example of `modedef`